-Through offering emergency food boxes, events for seniors and veterans, computer services and group exercise classes, the Pigeon Community Multicultural Development Center seeks to strengthen harmony among residents and re-establish the long-standing tradition of community as family.
+Through offering emergency food boxes, events for seniors and computer services, the Pigeon Community Multicultural Development Center seeks to strengthen harmony among residents and re-establish the long-standing tradition of community as family.

 Emergency Food Boxes